tobek/laminae/notes.md

     + finds a companion
 - parrigues: "claimed to recognize one of the authors, but she responded that they were not acquainted" - maybe somewhere where EVERYBODY seems to recognize one of the authors, this was assumed to be a trait of the plane, but didn't happen to anyone else, so... make of it what you will
 - the conduit
+- she helps resolve some laminal dispute
 - on echo plateau or CGD she gives up looking for her brother, and/or where she forgave herself
     + "it was here that this visitor formally gave up on the cause that began her journey" eh
 - a slip up where she reveals that it's fictional
     + like "but this visitor couldn't think of a more plausible outcome for this lamina"
     + this visitor's imagination couldn't...
     + maybe translator's note calls attention to it, translates it as something more plausible but gives alternate that makes you question
-    + it was here that this visitor realized the cultural flaw---bad stories---that led to her self-exile, and decided to work to set it right
+- it was here that this visitor realized the cultural flaw---bad stories---that led to her self-exile, and decided to work to set it right
 - author having an argument with someone over something, mentioned say in footnote
-- one plane, fairly late on, "it was through this portal that this visitor first set foot in one of the laminae"
+- one plane, fairly late on, "it was through this aperture that this visitor first set foot in one of the laminae"
 - also fairly late, a simple note that this is this visitor's favorite spot in the multiverse - maybe it has to do as much with relief from something really difficult. coming out of the cave in spain, a fire.
 - one spot where she spends a very very long time, nearly retired from traveling.
     + but then this work would be incomplete and she'd fall prey to the same dogmatism etc etc